SAP-samples/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/MashupEvent.md

  *return { result: true };*

 <b>Event:</b>
-The event is a custom-defined action, and it will be configured within the Mashup Authoring feature in SSCV2.
+The event is a custom-defined action with any name, and it will be configured within the Mashup Authoring feature in SSCV2.

 <b>Params:</b>
 This parameter is optional.
 It contains information that will be passed to SSCV2 when the event is triggered.
 In our specific use case, params are not required since the event is solely intended to trigger a refresh.
 However, for completeness and to provide more information, it has been mentioned here.